-Qualifications: In the UK, look out for letters behind their name such as MJDF, MFDS or MFGDP, and any specialities or further training they’ve done.
-Prosthodontics is an excellent all-round speciality, periodontics is a speciality in gum disease, implantology is about (you’ve guessed it) dental implants, and endodontics is a speciality in root canal treatment.
+Qualifications are no substitute for experience and enthusiasm.
+But every little helps, as they say.
+In the UK, look out for letters behind their name such as MJDF, MFDS or MFGDP, and any specialities or serious further training they’ve done.

-Read the bios on their website to find out if they keep up-to-date with new techniques.
-Additional dental qualifications and a commitment to further study are signs that they’re enthusiastic about dentistry.
+Read the bios on their website to find out what they do to keep up-to-date with new techniques.

 Loupes are little binocular things which are used to magnify the area being worked on.
 This allows dentists to do much more precise work.